 For commercial contractors, the stakes are high.
 Deadlines must be met and budgets kept.
-And the perfect storm of conditions work against them: multiple work locations, specific contract requirements, typically non-standardised processes and a large cast of owners, architects, subcontractors, suppliers and crews to communicate and collaborate with.
+And the perfect storm of conditions work against them: multiple, often remote work locations, specific contract requirements, typically non-standardised processes and a large cast of owners, architects, subcontractors, materials suppliers, equipment managers and site crews to communicate and collaborate with.

 If even one job is poorly handled, it can put a contractor's reputation - and prospects for future work - in jeopardy.
-That's a lot for a contractor to manage, and the challenges only grow when you factor in issues like:
+That's a lot for a general contractor to manage, and the challenges only grow when you factor in issues like:

-- Lack of data transparency across project teams - Time wasted converting or reentering data from multiple non-integrated software solutions - Manual processes that slow communication and collaboration - Project delays due to mistakes, lack of information, weather and other factors - Mismanaged or noncompliant subcontractors and other external project - contributors
+- Lack of data transparency across project teams - Time wasted converting or reentering data from multiple non-integrated software solutions - Manual processes that slow communication and collaboration - Project delays due to mistakes, lack of information, weather and other factors - Mismanaged or noncompliant subcontractors and other external project - Unreliable or misused construction equipment